userdashboard/stripe-connect/readme.md

       ]
     }

-Install the module with NPM:

-    $ npm install @userdashboard/stripe-connect

 ## Setting up your Stripe credentials

-In development your webhook can be created automatically, but in production since you might have multiple Dashboard server instances you must set it up manually.
+You will need to retrieve various keys from [Stripe](https://stripe.com).
+During development your webhook will be created automatically, but in production with multiple dashboard server instances they share a configured webhook:

 - create your Stripe account and find your API keys
 - create a webhook for https://your_domain/webhooks/connect/index-connect-data